Unfortunately for business owners, falsification of timesheets is a common problem.

 Note: One of the main reasons we built Buddy Punch is because we wanted to track employee hours in real-time, as well as cutting down on time theft and buddy punching.
 We’re proud to say that our tool has helped over 10,000 businesses achieve just that, drastically improving employee accountability and business profitability across industries.
 Click here to learn more about our employee monitoring tool.

 Discretion is always vital in the workplace – especially with an issue like employee time theft.
 Notify your worker via email or through other discrete method, informing them that you’d like to speak with them privately in your office.
+Keep it simple – you can use written warning templates to figure out the wording here.
 Never announce it loudly in front of a group of coworkers, or discuss details of the issue openly with anyone that it doesn’t concern.

 Start With General Questions